G-JE/Reacting/README.txt

 CONTACT -- Form submission component to be built that will take in data and load the payload into a POSTgreSQL database.

 Updated 2.18.17 -- GJE

+Some notes to self:

+#In the reducers each is a function that acts a key to an object that holds the data for action creators to update state.
+The name of the key
+# is set by the import name and variable name sent to the combineReducer function.

+#In the reducers each is a function that acts a key to an object that holds the data for action creators to update state.
+The name of the key
+# is set by the import name and variable name sent to the combineReducer function.